phistoh/phisHideUI/README.md

 - [ ] Check if only specific cvars are not settable in combat (so no combat check is needed)
 - [ ] Automatically change graphics settings
 - [ ] Options page in Blizzard addons settings (hide/show names, pet tracking, chat bubbles, graphics settings (potentially))
-- [ ] Save temporary variables in chracter specific saved variable (to prevent losing settings on logging out in between hiding/showing UI)
+- [ ] Save temporary variables in saved variable (to prevent losing settings on logging out in between hiding/showing UI)